pluma/fynx/README.md

 Registers the listener on `componentDidMount` and unregisters it on `componentWillUnmount`.

+## listenToProp(propName, listener):Mixin

+Creates a React mixin that registers the given listener function with the store or action (or anything that has methods `listen(fn, ctx)` and `unlisten(fn, ctx)`) in the prop `propName`.
+The listener will be invoked with its context set to the React component.

+Automatically reacts to prop changes.

+If `listener` is a string, the component's method with the given name will be used.

+Registers the listener on `componentDidMount` and unregisters it on `componentWillUnmount`.

 ## connect(store, name):Mixin

 Creates a React mixin that updates the component's state by setting `name` to the store's value whenever the store's value changes.